ko2m0/ko2m0/README.md

   CODING SKILLS
 +-+-+-+-+-+-+-+-+-

-- ⚡ Vast experience wire framing, designing & articulating websites from scratch.
-Knowledge of HTML, CSS, JS/JQ and php languages, among others.

-- 🛠 Solid experience in multi-platform frameworks, libraries and CMSs like Bootstrap, Foundation, W3.css, Wordpress, Magento, Opencart, Blogger, etc.

-- ✂ Full proficiency building mobile-friendly and responsive websites across multiple browsers, devices and platforms.
+- ⚡ Web Design: Experience in creating visually stunning websites with a focus on user-centered design.

+- 🛠 Front-end Development: Proficient in HTML, CSS, and JavaScript, with a strong understanding of responsive design.

+- ✂ UX/UI Design: Strong understanding of UX/UI design principles and experience in conducting user research and testing.

+- 🖥 Project Management: Ability to effectively manage multiple projects and meet tight deadlines.

 +-+-+-+-+-+-+-+-+-